MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-tagging.md

 ---
 # Importing and using tags with Microsoft Manager

-Use tags manage your tasks, and your overall migration project.
-Tags allow you to filter your tasks and more easily navigate through quantity of sources and users to find what you need.
+Use tags to better organize, plan, and schedule your content migrations in Migration Manager.
+Tags allow you to filter your tasks and more easily navigate through a large quantity of sources and users to find what you need.

 If you have a large migration project, you will likely migrate the content in phases or need to identify them by groupings.
 Applying tags to indicate department, region, wave, or any other collection relevant to your organization helps organize and manage your migration project.
 With tags, you can filter, group, and keep organized.

-The tags can be continually updated.
-If, for example, you scan a group of sources and they are ready to migrate, you can update the tags so you can identify them quickly.
-Or if a group of tasks need to be, run again, you may tag them with "Incremental run" to identify more clearly the issue.
+Tags can be updated anytime during your project.
+If you scan a group of sources and they are ready to migrate, you can apply new tags to identify their status quickly.
+Or if a group of tasks need to be run again, you may tag them with "Incremental run" to make that group stand out.

 You can enter one or more tags per source, separating them with a semi-colon in the .csv file.
+Tags are case-sensitive, and filters on an exact string match.
+The tags are preserved even after you copy tasks to the migration tab.
+Summary reports and scans will also include tags.

 >[!Note]
 >Only the tag field can be updated using this .csv file.
 The ID, source name, and source path are included for reference only.

 ## Import and update tags